Fly Fishing Report

 Dries: BWO 14-18, Para Adams 14-16.
 Streamers: Wool-head Sculpins in blk 7 olive 4-6, Super Bugger in Brn, Blk, Olive 4-8.

 Trinity River: Joe Vasquez is now guiding on the Trinity.
 He has many years of experience on the Trinity.
+We have some pretty happy clients that Joe has taken to Trinity.
 Call the shop to set up your fall trip to this special river.

 Putah Creek: Joe Vasquez & Phil White are now guiding on Putah Creek.
 Both have many years of experience on the Putah and will do an excellent job for you.
 Call the shop to set up your fall trip to this special river.